Luke Cage season 1: Filming

 Scenes shot at the United Palace theater created new challenges for the series' stunt team due to not being able to drill holes in the historic building for creating anchors for wire rigs and other complex stunts.
 The crew had to find other ways to weigh down the equipment to remain safe for the actors and stunt doubles.
-For the explosion at the restaurant "Genghis Connie's", a practical explosion was created in the storefront on location, which was extended with visual effects to show the destruction of the building.
+For the explosion at the Genghis Connie's restaurant, a practical explosion was created in the storefront on location, which was extended with visual effects to show the destruction of the building.
 A set showing the inside of the rubble of the destroyed building was then created on a soundstage, while a lot was found that "feels" similar to the original location, where rubble could by piled and fire trucks could be brought to show the exterior.
 The lot was previously being used to store vehicles that had been seized as evidence, with the production having to negotiate with the NYPD to have the vehicles moved elsewhere.
 Looking back on the filming style of the season, and comparing it to the previous Marvel Netflix series, Weeks said that the crew members working on each of the shows wanted them all to feel like they are set in the same city, but also for the world of each character to be distinct, and for this series they embraced Harlem "for exactly what it is" to differentiate the "visual identity.
 Some of that is lighting, and of course, some of that is production design and location work ... the color, the life, the activity on the streets.
-There's so much character to the neighborhood… I think it was important to feel that these characters were rooted in the real place".
+There's so much character to the neighborhood...
+I think it was important to feel that these characters were rooted in the real place".

 The series' production sound mixer Joshua Anderson, who worked on Daredevil and Jessica Jones as well, worked to capture as much sound on set with boom mics over lavaliers to ground the unbelievable elements of the series in "naturalistic sound".
 He noted that Ali's Cottonmouth laugh and many of Colter's lines in particular sounded "incredible on the boom".
 Anderson also talked about Luke Cage adding a new layer of sound that the other series did not—music.
 The captured sound had to be clear to be properly mixed in with music later, and live performances in Harlem's Paradise had to be recorded for which Anderson and his team had experience after working on the musical series Smash.